-Steve Siera, director Kathleen Allen Huabin Chen Fumie Hashimoto Belinda Hill Linda Maier Cynthia Petersen Eileen Reilich Mina Ringenbach Maureen Siera Lou Therrell Dan Windisch
+Candice Carter, Director Kathleen Allen Huabin Chen Fumie Hashimoto Belinda Hill Linda Maier Cynthia Petersen Eileen Reilich Maureen Siera Steve Siera Dan Windisch

 The Master in Teaching (MIT) degree is approved by the Washington State Professional Educator Standards Board.
-The residency teacher education program (including the MIT), which is designed to prepare teacher candidates to become outstanding P-12 professionals, was granted initial accreditation by the Teacher Education Accreditation Council (TEAC) for a period of seven years from October 2013 to October 2020.
+The residency teacher education program (including the MIT), which is designed to prepare teacher candidates to become outstanding P-12 professionals, was granted accreditation by the Teacher Education Accreditation Council (TEAC) (Now CAEP) for a period of seven years from October 2013 to October 2020.
 This accreditation certifies that the forenamed professional education program has provided evidence that the program adheres to TEAC's quality principles.